MoStyle/frite/README.md

 # Frite

-**Frite** is a non-linear 2D animation software developped as part of the [MoStyle ANR project](https://benardp.github.io/mostyle/) by Melvin Even, Pierre Bénard and Pascal Barla.
+**Frite** is a non-linear 2D animation software developed as part of the [MoStyle ANR project](https://benardp.github.io/mostyle/) by Melvin Even, Pierre Bénard and Pascal Barla.

 The animation system is described in the following publication: